Elius94/console-gui-tools/README.md

 #### OS
 It works well in all os with a terminal that supports styling, colors and other nice features.
 I've tested it on Linux: Ubuntu LTS, Arch, and Windows 10 and 11.
-Since 1.1.4 mouse SGW and X11 protocols are supported.
+Since 1.1.4 mouse SGR and X11 protocols are supported.
 It works well on most linux terminals, but it doesn't work on Windows 10 and 11.
 You can use it on Windows 10 and 11 with [Windows Terminal](https://www.microsoft.com/it-it/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) or [Cmder](https://cmder.net/) and using WSL (Windows Subsystem for Linux) with Ubuntu LTS or others.
 In this way you can use mouse also on Windows 10 and 11.

 #### Windows users